More than 1 in 3 D.C. seniors aren’t booking vaccine appointments offered by the city

 More than 30,000 seniors have been fully vaccinated in the District, according to the data.
 When the preregistration portal opened earlier this month, officials urged residents to help thousands more seniors sign up for available slots.

-Registrants have 48 hours to confirm their appointments once they receive an invitation, and are able to choose whether to receive that invitation via phone call, text or email.
+Registrants have 48 hours to confirm their appointments once they receive an invitation and are able to choose whether to receive that invitation via phone call, text or email.
 D.C. sent 19,410 more invitations Thursday morning, hoping to book about 15,500 available appointments, Bowser said.

 At the news conference, officials also contradicted a claim made Wednesday by Patrick Ashley, the health department’s emergency response director, who told members of the D.C.
 Council that the District would not apply to participate in a community vaccination center program run by the Federal Emergency Response Management Agency.

-Even though FEMA says on its website that these vaccine centers allow jurisdictions to receive more vaccine doses than they’re normally allocated, Ashley asserted the opposite, telling council members that the District doesn’t need the type of help that would be provided by the partnership.
+Even though FEMA says on its website that these vaccine centers allow jurisdictions to receive more vaccine doses than they’re normally allocated, Ashley asserted the opposite, telling council members that the District doesn’t need the type of help that would come from the partnership.

-But on Thursday, Chris Rodriguez, director of D.C.’s Homeland Security and Emergency Management Agency, said city officials — who have been pleading for more doses of vaccine for months — had repeatedly asked FEMA to be part of the pilot program in repeatedly.
+But on Thursday, Chris Rodriguez, director of D.C.’s Homeland Security and Emergency Management Agency, said city officials — who have been pleading for more doses of vaccine for months — had repeatedly asked FEMA to be part of the pilot program.

 He said the request was rejected because the District does not meet the population and social vulnerability requirements for the program.